FLAK-ZOSO/Inavjaga/ideas.md

 - the worms leave clay around
 - you need to eat meat not to starve
 - archers move through the wall breaches, while worms follow the path
+- mines get triggered by an archer stepping on it, but for a worm it's sufficient for the head to pass nearby